“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

-It has the power to sequence the whole genome of an organism (more time required to sequence the complex genome such as humans and animal).
+It has the power to sequence the whole genome of an organism (more time is required to sequence the complex genome such as humans and animals).

 “In the year 1981, The genome of cauliflower mosaic virus was sequenced by the shotgun sequencing method.”

-The sequencing is performed as like the shotgun and the overlapping fragments are assembled by the computer.
+The sequencing is performed as the shotgun and the overlapping fragments are assembled by the computer.

-Interestingly, in the last step, based on the data of the chromosome map (which we are generated earlier) is used to assemble the sequences.
-Individual sequences can be arranged based on their chromosomal locations.
+In the last step, the data of the gene or chromosome mapping generated was previously employed to assemble the sequence.
+The sequences are arranged on each chromosome based on their location.

 Any gaps in sequencing can be identified easily because the fragment of the DNA is taken from the known locations.